Are you running in the summer? Knowing about hydration for running in hot weather can help keep you hydrated, fueled, and improve your performance.

 After exercise, drink 16 to 24 ounces of water for every pound lost.
 Staying hydrated isn’t just about water though – remember those electrolytes!

-I love Drink Simple Maple Water for just this reason – it’s tasty and hydrating – it can also benefit endurance runners!
+I love maple water for just this reason – it’s tasty and hydrating – it can also benefit endurance runners!

 And if you’re breastfeeding after running, liquids are even more important to keep your supply up!